diescalo/xbee-micropython-test/samples/uart_echo/README.md

 Run
 ---

-The example is already configured, so all you need to do is build and launch the project.
+The example is already configured, so all you need to do is to compile and launch the application.

 While it is running, type some data in the serial console terminal you configured previously.
 You should see the echo from the XBee module